Employee retirement plans can benefit both employers and employees.

 "If you don't know how your account is performing, you don't know what adjustments to make," she said.
 "Therefore, we made sure our retirement plan website offers employees detailed information regarding the daily performance of their portfolio."

-"It allows people to discuss the company's plan, but also talk about their retirement savings goals in general," Gulati said.
+"It allows people to discuss the company's plan but also talk about their retirement savings goals in general," she said.
 "It's a really benevolent thing for employers to do and is usually very popular."

-Murphy said a nice feature some employee retirement plan providers offer are automation tools.
-These tools include automated investment options, for employees who don't know much about where they want to invest their money, and automated enrollment options, which automatically sign up all new employees for the retirement plan, as a way to encourage them to participate.
+Murphy said automation tools are a nice feature some employee retirement plan providers offer.
+These tools include automated investment options for employees who aren't sure where to invest their money, and automated enrollment options, which automatically sign up all new employees for the retirement plan as a way to encourage them to participate.

-In addition, "There is an auto increase that, once people are in the plan and actually contributing, helps them bump up their savings a little bit each year," Murphy said.
+"There is [also] an auto-increase that, once people are in the plan and actually contributing, helps them bump up their savings a little bit each year," Murphy said.